mdgriffith/elm-optimize-level-2/transformations.md

     }
 ```

-It's may be worth exploring automating this transformation.
-There's a question of how much this affects asset size on larger projects.
+It's worth exploring automating this transformation, though of course there's a question of how much this affects asset size on larger projects.

-However, it's hard to explore without knowing the actual shape of the records being updated.
+However, it's hard to explore further without knowing the actual shape of the records being updated.